ayu987/ASM_Assignment2/README.md

 9. Chi-Squared Distribution (pass as "chisq")
 10. Geometric Distribution (pass as "geom")
 11. Exponentiated Weibull (mle only) (pass as "expweibull")
-12. Exponentiated Exponential (mle only) (separate code, not to be passed to model.fit)
+12. Exponentiated Exponential (mle only) (separate code, not to be passed to model.fit) REMOVED as its a special case of expweibull